Non-canonical extension of theta-functions and modular integrability of theta-constants: Canonical power -series

 $$ \end{proposition}

 Verifying this form of solution by a direct substitution in \eqref{P6} is a good and rather nontrivial exercise.
-We do not go into further details because comprehensive analysis of this { $\btau$}-function form, including additional motivation, explanations, and corollaries, have been detailed in \cite{br2}.
-In the same place the complete reference list can be found.
+We do not go into further details because comprehensive analysis of this { $\btau$}-function form, including additional motivation, explanations, and corollaries, have been detailed in \cite{br2}, where the complete reference list can also be found.